folio-org/stripes/doc/dev-guide.md

 * `hasSettings` -- for "app" modules, if this is true then a settings pane is also provided, and a link will be listed in the Settings area.
 If this is false (the default) no settings are shown for the module.
 This is ignored for "settings" modules.

+* XXX okapiInterfaces

+* XXX permissions

 When a user enters an application module, its top-level component -- usually `index.js` is executed, and whatever it exports is invoked as a React component.
 When a user enters a settings module or the settings of an application module, that same component is invoked, but now with the special `showSettings` property set true.

+The class exported by a module may also have a static data member, `actionNames`.
+If provided, this must be an array of strings, each of them the name of an action that can be invoked by hot-keys (see [below](XXX)).
+Stripes will aggregate the action-names exposed by the available modules and provide a combined list as [the `actionNames` member](XXX) of the Stripes object.

 #### Skeleton module